drewloewe/advice-on-errors-and-usage/advice-on-errors-and-usage.md

 # A

+#### *is/was able to*
+Students often write, when describing something someone else did, wrote, or said, that the other person *is/was able to* do, write, or say such and such.
+If someone actually did something, then clearly they must have been able to do that thing.
+The problem is one of emphasis: is the emphasis on the thing that they did, or on their ability to do it?
+Compare: *Richard Sherman was able to intercept Tom Brady's pass, ending the Patriots' drive.// Richard Sherman intercepted Tom Brady's pass, ending the Patriots' drive.* In any event, *is/was able to* can often just become *can/could*.
 #### *affect* vs. *effect*
 [Paul Brians explains the correct usage of these commonly confused words](http://public.wsu.edu/~brians/errors/affect.html).
 #### *a lot*